viacheslav-lasukov/PMBoK6/Tools and Techniques/Communication Styles Assessment.md

 ---
 tags:
   - "tool-technique"
-  - "interpersonal-team-skill"
+  - "tool-technique/skill/interpersonal-team"
 Description: "[[Communication Styles Assessment#Description|📝]]"
 Section: "10.1.2.6"
 ---
-# Description
 A technique used to assess communication styles and identify the preferred communication method, format, and content for planned communication activities.

-Often used with unsupportive stakeholders, this assessment may follow a [[Stakeholder Engagement Assessment Matrix]] to identify gaps in [[Stakeholder Engagement]] that require additional tailored communication activities and artifacts.
+Often used with unsupportive [[Stakeholders]], this assessment may follow a [[Stakeholder Engagement Assessment Matrix]] to identify gaps in [[Stakeholder Engagement]] that require additional tailored communication activities and artifacts.